UserProjekt/DaVinci_Script_Proxy_Generator/README.md

     PYTHONPATH="$PYTHONPATH:$RESOLVE_SCRIPT_API/Modules/"
     (Note: For standard ISO Linux installations, the path above may need to be modified to refer to /home/resolve instead of /opt/resolve)

-##_***This script cannot yet be run using the following method***_##

-As with Fusion scripts, Resolve scripts can also be invoked via the menu and the Console.

-On startup, DaVinci Resolve scans the subfolders in the directories shown below and enumerates the scripts found in the Workspace application menu under Scripts.
-Place your script under Utility to be listed in all pages, under Comp or Tool to be available in the Fusion page or under folders for individual pages (Edit, Color or Deliver).
-Scripts under Deliver are additionally listed under render jobs.
-Placing your script here and invoking it from the menu is the easiest way to use scripts.

-    Mac OS X:
-      - All users: /Library/Application Support/Blackmagic Design/DaVinci Resolve/Fusion/Scripts
-      - Specific user:  /Users/<UserName>/Library/Application Support/Blackmagic Design/DaVinci Resolve/Fusion/Scripts
-    Windows:
-      - All users: %PROGRAMDATA%\Blackmagic Design\DaVinci Resolve\Fusion\Scripts
-      - Specific user: %APPDATA%\Roaming\Blackmagic Design\DaVinci Resolve\Support\Fusion\Scripts
-    Linux:
-      - All users: /opt/resolve/Fusion/Scripts  (or /home/resolve/Fusion/Scripts/ depending on installation)
-      - Specific user: $HOME/.local/share/DaVinciResolve/Fusion/Scripts

-The interactive Console window allows for an easy way to execute simple scripting commands, to query or modify properties, and to test scripts.
-The console accepts commands in Python 2.7, Python 3.6 and Lua and evaluates and executes them immediately.
-For more information on how to use the Console, please refer to the DaVinci Resolve User Manual.

 ### Folder Structure
 Common Footage folder structure like this